ARITOSSS/Aristide-Project/Reports/Week 2 report.md

 ## **What’s next ?**
 Now all I have to do is complete my test file to get the last few percent remaining for 100% coverage and then I can concentrate on the solver algorithm.

+First I'm going to find out how the algorithm works before trying to implement it.